TurboDocx/Docs/docs/TurboDocx Templating/How to Create a Template.md

 Now that we've created our first template, let's upload it to TurboDocx.<br/><br/><br/>

-1. Login to your TurboDocx account you should land on the Templates tab if not click on the Template tab on the left side.
+1. Login to your TurboDocx account you should land on the Templates tab if not it can be found on the left side.
 Then, On the top right of your window, click on the "New Template" button.

 ![](/img/how_to_create_a_template/newtemp.png)